FISH SCALE Part 2

 “Late night coming home from a temp job for some automotive corporation.

 I was expecting the usual greeting and shaking of the hands with every graveyard shift hustler and loiterer that happened to be outside earning cash or just hanging out into the weekend.
 But, it was oddly quiet for mid August.
-Probably because there were three blue&whites parked in front of my building.
+Probably because there were three black & white patrol cars parked in front of my building.

 “Great, what now?”